Undang Yang Empat

 Negeri Sembilan chieftains seated (middle row) with Tuanku Muhammad Shah (second from left), 1903.

 The Undang Yang Empat (Negeri Sembilan Malay: Undang Nan Ompek; Jawi: أوندڠ يڠ امڤت) are the ruling chiefs or territorial chiefs who play an important role in the election of a new Yang di-Pertuan Besar of Negeri Sembilan, Malaysia.
+The Negeri Sembilan State Constitution 1959 states "The Undangs of the territories of Sungai Ujong, Jelebu, Johol and Rembau shall be persons lawfully elected..."
+Pt.1 Ch.3 XIV, (1).
 The name is believed to be derived from the Malay word undang-undang meaning "law".